everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 * link - a URL link to relevant part of everysport.com, url string
 * logoUrl - the Everysport logo, url string

+## Sport object format
+Represents a sport.

+Includes the following data:
+* id - the sport ID, integer
+* name - the full name of the sport, string

 ## League object format
 Represents a league, regardless of sport.